Recommended Course of Study & Awards

 St. Thomas Aquinas Humanities Award

 In honor of St. Thomas Aquinas, one of the greatest Doctors of the Church, the St. Thomas Aquinas Award is awarded for excellence in the humanities.
 It requires completion of our core humanities courses in theology, literature, and history, at least half of which must be done at the Honors or AP® level.
-Courses taken prior to the 9th grade do not count toward this award.
+The course of study for this award is outlined below, along with the following requirements:

 St. Albertus Magnus Math and Science Award

 In honor of St. Thomas’ famous teacher, who was renowned for his work in the natural sciences, the St. Albertus Magnus Award is awarded for excellence in math and science.
 It requires completion of four years each of math and science, up through at least calculus in math, and including biology, chemistry and physics, all with labs, as well as an additional upper-level science elective.
-Courses taken prior to the 9th grade do not count toward this award.
+The course of study for this award is outlined below, along with the following requirements:

 St. John Paul II Foreign Language Award

 In honor of Pope St. John Paul II, famous for his fluency in at least eight languages, the St. John Paul II Award is awarded for excellence in the study of foreign languages, requiring a completion of 4 levels of one language and 2 levels of a second language.
 One of these two languages must be Latin.
+The course of study for this award is outlined below, along with the following requirements:

 National Honors Society (NHS) Membership Qualifications